-The CAISO believes that the BLS Consumer Price Index is appropriate because consistent with the inflation adjustment methodology used in the previous VOM Cost Review.
+The CAISO believes that the BLS Consumer Price Index is appropriate because it is consistent with the inflation adjustment methodology used in the previous VOM Cost Review.

 The CAISO corroborated that belief using negotiated VOM adders as a reference point.
 A number of resources in CAISO's markets have negotiated VOM adder values and the CAISO corroborated the appropriateness of the proposed update in the chart above by comparing these values to the existing set of negotiated VOM adder values.
 These negotiated values serve as a good point of reference to determine the reasonableness of the proposed default VOM adder values because the negotiated values reflect resource-specific costs and are thus indicative of actual costs.
 The CAISO compared the proposed default VOM adder values to internal benchmarks derived from negotiated VOM adder values.
-The proposed default VOM adder values are slightly more conservative (i.e. lower) than the benchmarks.
+Even after considering the higher inflation increase in this final proposal, the proposed default VOM adder values are slightly more conservative (i.e. lower) than the benchmarks.